 \end{definition}

-\rem In the language of Definition~\ref{defn:CausalComplement}, the Causal Complementation Algorithm constructs factorizations of the form~\eqref{lifting_factorization} by computing degree-reducing causal complements $(R_0,R_1)$ to $(F_0,F_1)$ for inhomogeneity $\hat{a}z^{-\hat{d}}=|\mathbf{H}(z)|$, avoiding the Euclidean Algorithm.
-The reason for the technical correction term $\deg\gcd(F_0,F_1)$ in~\eqref{deg-reducing} is explained in Section~\ref{sec:Polynomial:SizeReducing} following Definition~\ref{defn:SizeReducing}.
-Existence and uniqueness of degree-reducing causal complements is addressed by Theorem~\ref{thm:LDDRT} below.
+\rem In the language of Definition~\ref{defn:CausalComplement}, the CCA constructs factorizations of the form~\eqref{lifting_factorization} by using polynomial division to compute degree-reducing causal complements $(R_0,R_1)$ for inhomogeneity $\hat{a}z^{-\hat{d}}=|\mathbf{H}(z)|$ without using the EEA.
+The reason for the correction term $\deg\gcd(F_0,F_1)$ in~\eqref{deg-reducing} is explained in Section~\ref{sec:Polynomial:SizeReducing} following Definition~\ref{defn:SizeReducing}; existence and uniqueness of degree-reducing causal complements are addressed by Theorem~\ref{thm:LDDRT}.

-The degree-reducing property~\eqref{deg-reducing} eventually drives one of the remainders $R_i$ to zero and causes factorization to terminate; the result can then be put into \emph{standard causal lifting form} (cf.~Figure~\ref{fig:StdCausalForm}),
+In the course of factorization, the degree-reducing property~\eqref{deg-reducing} eventually drives one of the remainders $R_i$ to zero, causing factorization to terminate.
+The result can then be put into \emph{standard causal lifting form} (cf.~Figure~\ref{fig:StdCausalForm}),